1newstar/OracleScripts/Docs/DocsReadMe.rst

 Documents Included
 ------------------

+00 Using DBCA to Build Initial Databases
+    Using Oracle's DBCA to build an initial blank database ready to be upgraded to a full sized UV database.

+01 Building UV Databases
+    Upgrading a blank DBCA created database with various scripts, to resemble a full sized UV database, ready for importing of the data.

 9iRestore
     A document that details how to revert an 11g database in the Azure cloud (aka The *Fog*), running on Windows, back to a 9i database running on Solaris, and not in the cloud.

+BrokenLatex
+    Some wise words on making stuff work when converting RST to Latex/pdf.

 DatabaseHandover
     Handover document for when my contract expires and some other victim has to take on my work.

-00 Using DBCA to Build Initial Databases
-    Using Oracle's DBCA to build an initial blank database ready to be upgraded to a full sized UV database.

-01 Building UV Databases
-    Upgrading a blank DBCA created database with various scripts, to resemble a full sized UV database, ready for importing of the data.
+MigrationChecklist
+    Checklist of the steps required to migrate from Solaris to 11g Windows (in the Fog), or, to refresh an Azure database from a Solaris 9i export.

+MigrationPlan
+    Detailed description of how to run the 9i Solaris to 11g Windows (in the Fog) migration.
+Step, by, step!

+RMANCloning
+    How to use RMAN to create a new database, or, refresh an existing one, from a staging database.

+RMANCreateStandby
+    How to create a standby database from a running primary, without having to shutdown the primary.

 RMANRestore
     How to restore an RMAN backup, taken on one server, to a new database on another server (or a compatible kind) using 11g RMAN.
 Also details how to identify the files required - given RMAN's interesting naming style!
 Basically, this is a &how to determine if your backups can be restored* document for DBAs.

-RMANCloning
-    How to use RMAN to create a new database, or, refresh an existing one, from a staging database.

 SOP_DataGuardFailover
     How to use Data Guard to fail, or switch, over between a currently running primary to a standby database.

 SOP_ServerPatching
     How to patch the various servers running in a Data Guard "cluster" - with minimal down time.

-RMANCreateStandby
-    How to create a standby database from a running primary, without having to shutdown the primary.

-Readme
-    This document, you are reading it now.

 Pandoc_reference.docx
     A reference docx file used by pandoc to build Microsoft docx files, with my chosen styles.
 Mostly!
 While pandoc does output the correct style information, Word ignores some of it - in-line code and tables, for example.